Upcoming newsletter does a review of protective underwear

 Abstract

 Prostate cancer mortality rates among African American men are frequently cited as evidence of racial predisposition.
-However, emerging research indicates that socioeconomic status (SES), access to care, and timing of diagnosis are more predictive of outcomes.
-This review critically examines the literature, including cohort studies of rural and Appalachian populations, and evaluates policy efforts such as Ohio House Bill 33.
-It concludes with recommendations for healthcare providers and policymakers to improve outreach and access for all men, regardless of race or income, with a focus on Ohio’s diverse communities.
+Emerging research, however, indicates that socioeconomic status, access to care, and timing of diagnosis are more predictive of outcomes.
+This review critically examines existing literature, including cohort studies of rural and Appalachian populations, and evaluates policy initiatives such as Ohio House Bill 33.
+It concludes with recommendations for healthcare providers and policymakers aimed at improving outreach and access for all men, regardless of race or income, with a particular focus on Ohio’s diverse communities.

 Introduction

 Prostate cancer is the second leading cause of cancer death among men in the United States.
-African American men are often reported to have the highest mortality rates, leading to widespread assumptions of biological susceptibility.
-However, this narrative lacks nuance and fails to account for the role of SES, healthcare access, and systemic barriers in shaping outcomes.
-In states like Ohio, where urban, rural, and Appalachian populations coexist, understanding these factors is critical to developing equitable public health strategies.
+African American men are often reported to have the highest mortality rates, which has contributed to widespread assumptions of biological susceptibility.
+This narrative lacks nuance and fails to account for the roles of socioeconomic status, healthcare access, and systemic barriers in shaping outcomes.
+In states such as Ohio, where urban, rural, and Appalachian populations coexist, understanding these factors is essential for developing equitable public health strategies.

-Racial Disparities in Context: The Role of SES
+Racial Disparities in Context: The Role of Socioeconomic Status

-While African American men do experience higher mortality rates from prostate cancer, this disparity is largely attributable to late-stage diagnosis and limited access to care.
-When SES is controlled for, racial differences in outcomes diminish significantly.
-Men of all races with low income, limited insurance coverage, and poor access to healthcare facilities are less likely to receive timely screening and treatment.
+Although African American men experience a higher incidence of aggressive prostate cancer, this disparity is largely attributable to late‑stage diagnosis and limited access to care.
+When socioeconomic status is controlled for, racial differences in outcomes diminish substantially.
+Men across all racial groups who have low incomes, limited insurance coverage, and poor access to healthcare facilities are less likely to receive timely screening and treatment.

 A cohort study published in JAMA Network Open examined biochemical recurrence among 778 men with prostate cancer.
-Rural patients had a recurrence rate of 16.8%, compared to 8.5% among urban patients.
-Rural residence was independently associated with recurrence (HR, 1.74; 95% CI, 1.07–2.82), even after adjusting for treatment type, health status, and NCCN risk group.
-These findings underscore the impact of geographic and socioeconomic barriers on outcomes.
+Rural patients experienced a recurrence rate of 16.8 percent, compared to 8.5 percent among urban patients.
+Rural residence was independently associated with recurrence, with a hazard ratio of 1.74 and a 95 percent confidence interval of 1.07 to 2.82, even after adjusting for treatment type, health status, and National Comprehensive Cancer Network risk group.
+These findings highlight the significant impact of geographic and socioeconomic barriers on prostate cancer outcomes.

 Appalachian Kentucky: A Mirror of Disparity

-A population-based study from the University of Kentucky analyzed prostate cancer outcomes among men in Appalachian Kentucky.
-Compared to non-Appalachian counterparts, these men had higher Gleason scores, more distant disease at diagnosis, and lower rates of private insurance.
-Despite being predominantly white, Appalachian men exhibited survival outcomes similar to those often attributed to African American men, reinforcing the argument that SES—not race—is the primary determinant of prognosis.
+A population‑based study conducted by the University of Kentucky analyzed prostate cancer outcomes among men living in Appalachian Kentucky.
+Compared to their non‑Appalachian counterparts, these men presented with higher Gleason scores, more advanced disease at diagnosis, and lower rates of private insurance coverage.
+Despite being predominantly white, men in Appalachian Kentucky experienced survival outcomes similar to those often attributed to African American men.
+This reinforces the conclusion that socioeconomic status, rather than race, is a primary determinant of prognosis.

-These findings are particularly relevant to Ohio, which includes 32 counties designated as part of Appalachia.
-Many of these counties face similar challenges: high poverty rates, limited healthcare infrastructure, and low educational attainment.
-The parallels between Appalachian Kentucky and southeastern Ohio suggest that prostate cancer disparities in Ohio are not confined to racial lines but are deeply rooted in socioeconomic and geographic inequities.
+These findings are directly relevant to Ohio, which includes 32 counties designated as part of Appalachia.
+Many of these counties face overlapping challenges, including high poverty rates, limited healthcare infrastructure, and lower educational attainment.
+The similarities between Appalachian Kentucky and southeastern Ohio suggest that prostate cancer disparities in Ohio are not confined to racial lines but are rooted in deeper socioeconomic and geographic inequities.

 Misinformation and Its Consequences

-The narrative of racial predisposition can lead non-Black men to underestimate their risk, particularly those from underserved communities.
-This misperception reduces screening uptake and delays diagnosis.
-Additionally, attributing African American men's hesitancy to historical mistrust, such as the Tuskegee Syphilis Study oversimplifies the issue.
-Data indicate that lack of health education, insurance, and effective outreach are more significant barriers to screening.
+The prevailing narrative of racial predisposition can cause non‑Black men to underestimate their prostate cancer risk, particularly those from underserved communities.
+This misperception contributes to lower screening rates and delayed diagnoses.
+Additionally, attributing African American men’s hesitancy toward screening solely to historical mistrust, such as the Tuskegee Syphilis Study, oversimplifies the issue.
+Evidence suggests that inadequate health education, lack of insurance, and ineffective outreach are more significant barriers to screening.

-Healthcare systems often fail to engage at-risk populations outside of African American communities, leaving rural white, Latino, and lower income non-Black populations to be underserved to not served.
-Outreach efforts must be inclusive and culturally competent to address these gaps.
-In Ohio, where urban centers like Cleveland and Columbus coexist with rural and Appalachian regions, a one-size-fits-all approach to prostate cancer education and screening is insufficient.
+Healthcare systems frequently fail to engage populations outside of African American communities, leaving rural white, Latino, and low‑income non‑Black men underserved or entirely unserved.
+Outreach efforts must be both inclusive and culturally competent.
+In Ohio, where metropolitan areas like Cleveland and Columbus exist alongside rural and Appalachian regions, a uniform approach to prostate cancer education and screening is insufficient.

 Policy Landscape: Uneven Access to Care in Ohio

-Ohio House Bill 33 (HB 33) mandates insurance coverage for preventive prostate cancer screenings for men aged ≥40 years who are considered high-risk, including those with a family history or African American ancestry.
-While this is a positive step, the qualifying criteria may inadvertently reinforce racialized narratives and exclude other vulnerable populations, such as low-income rural men who share similar risk profiles.
+Ohio House Bill 33 mandates insurance coverage for preventive prostate cancer screening for men aged 40 years and older who are considered high risk, including those with a family history of prostate cancer or African American ancestry.
+While this legislation represents meaningful progress, its qualifying criteria may unintentionally reinforce racialized narratives and exclude other vulnerable populations, such as low‑income rural men who face comparable risks.

-In contrast, Ohio House Bill 371 (HB 371) provides universal access to breast cancer screening for all women, regardless of age or risk factors.
-This bill removes barriers and ensures equitable access to care.
-The disparity between HB 33 and HB 371 highlights a gender-based inequity in cancer prevention policy.
+By contrast, Ohio House Bill 371 guarantees universal access to breast cancer screening for all women, regardless of age or individualized risk factors.
+This legislation removes barriers and promotes equitable access to preventive care.
+The contrast between HB 33 and HB 371 highlights a persistent gender‑based inequity within cancer prevention policy.

 Section 1557 of the Affordable Care Act prohibits discrimination based on sex in federally funded health programs.
-However, in practice, ACA provisions have disproportionately benefited women.
-Preventive services such as mammograms and contraception are mandated, while equivalent coverage for prostate cancer screening remains inconsistent.
-This gap leaves many men—especially those without employer-sponsored insurance—without access to potentially life-saving preventive care.
+In practice, however, ACA preventive care provisions have disproportionately benefited women.
+Services such as mammography and contraception are mandated, while equivalent coverage for prostate cancer screening remains inconsistent.
+This disparity leaves many men, particularly those without employer‑sponsored insurance, without access to potentially life‑saving preventive services.

 Recommendations for Healthcare Providers and Policymakers

-To address these disparities, the following actions are recommended:
+To reduce prostate cancer disparities, the following actions are recommended:

-Policy Reform – Expand HB 33 to include all men aged ≥40 years, regardless of race or family history.
-Align prostate cancer screening mandates with those for breast cancer to ensure gender equity.
+Policy Reform: Expand HB 33 to include all men aged 40 years and older, regardless of race or family history.
+Align prostate cancer screening mandates with those established for breast cancer to advance gender equity.

-Healthcare Provider Engagement – Implement routine risk assessments for all male patients, especially those from underserved communities.
-Provide culturally competent education about prostate cancer risk and screening options.
+Healthcare Provider Engagement: Implement routine prostate cancer risk assessments for all male patients, with particular attention to those from underserved communities.
+Provide culturally competent education regarding risk factors and screening options.

-Outreach and Access – Deploy mobile testing units in rural and low-income urban areas, including Appalachian counties.
-Partner with community organizations to raise awareness and facilitate screening.
+Outreach and Access: Deploy mobile screening units in rural areas and low‑income urban neighborhoods, including Appalachian counties.
+Partner with trusted community organizations to promote awareness and facilitate testing.

-Public Awareness Campaigns – Challenge misinformation about racial predisposition.
-Promote inclusive messaging that emphasizes SES and access as key risk factors.
+Public Awareness Campaigns: Actively challenge misinformation related to racial predisposition.
+Promote inclusive messaging that emphasizes socioeconomic status and healthcare access as critical drivers of risk.

-Community Engagement – Ensure that outreach efforts are visible and accessible.
-None of these initiatives will succeed if the populations they target are unaware of them.
+Community Engagement: Ensure outreach initiatives are visible, accessible, and well‑publicized.
+Programs cannot succeed if the populations they intend to serve are unaware of them.

 Conclusion

-Efforts to reduce prostate cancer disparities must move beyond race-based assumptions and address the structural determinants of health.
-Outreach initiatives, policy reforms, and provider education are essential—but they are ineffective if the intended populations remain unaware of them.
-The Crowns Project, through its initiatives, is committed to ensuring that all men have access to testing and treatment.
-By promoting equity in cancer care and engaging Ohio’s diverse communities, we can improve outcomes for all men, regardless of race, income, or geography.
+Efforts to reduce prostate cancer disparities must move beyond race‑based assumptions and directly address structural determinants of health.
+Policy reform, community outreach, and provider education are all essential, but they are ineffective if intended populations remain uninformed or unable to access care.
+The Crowns Project, through its initiatives, is committed to ensuring that all men have access to early testing and appropriate treatment.
+By advancing equity in cancer care and engaging Ohio’s diverse communities, meaningful improvements in outcomes can be achieved for all men, regardless of race, income, or geography.